 McDermott received his first head coaching job at Wayne State (Neb.) from 1994-2000.
 He led the Wildcats to four-straight 20-win seasons, one Northern Sun Conference title and a pair of NCAA Division II Tournament appearances, including a Sweet 16 berth in 2000.
 He won 116 games in his six years with the Wildcats while earning conference coach of the year honors in 2000.

 He left Wayne State to take over the coaching duties at Division II North Dakota State for one season (2000-01) before heading to Cedar Falls.
 The Bison finished 15-11 overall and defeated three top-25 opponents on the road in 2001.

 McDermott began his coaching career as an assistant at the University of North Dakota from 1989-94.
 During his tenure, UND made five consecutive NCAA Division II Tournament appearances, were ranked No. 1 in the final 1991 NCAA poll and won two North Central Conference crowns.
 He was also a part of two North Central Region Championships and compiled a 126-37 record in his six seasons.

 He accepted UNI head coach Jim Berry’s scholarship offer to play for the Panthers.
-He played three seasons for Berry and two years for Eldon Miller at UNI, recording 1,033 career points and ranks 36th on UNI’s all-time scoring chart.
+He played three seasons for Berry and two years for Eldon Miller, recording 1,033 career points and ranks 37th on UNI’s all-time scoring chart.
 As a junior, he ranked 16th nationally in field-goal percentage (58.7 percent) and shot 60.3 percent from the field as a senior.
-The 6-foot-8 center was named second-team all-conference as a junior and was a team co-captain as a senior.
-He received his B.A. degree from Northern Iowa in 1988.
+The 6-foot-8 center was named Second Team All-Mid-Continent Conference as a junior and was a team co-captain as a senior.
+McDermott received his B.A. degree from Northern Iowa in 1988.
 He played one season professionally in Switzerland after graduation before beginning his coaching career.